hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

 !!! important

-    The privacy group implementations described below are offchain privacy groups and cannot have their group membership updated.
+    The privacy group implementations described below are off-chain privacy groups and cannot have their group membership updated.

     [Flexible privacy groups are an early access feature](Flexible-PrivacyGroups.md).